Beskamir/Intro-to-Computer-Graphics/README.md

 ## Assignment 4: Whitted Ray Tracer

 ### Features:
+- CPU only and thus does not make use of OpenGL in anyway.
 - Ray intersection test for spheres and triangles.
 - Functional shadow, reflection, refraction, and diffuse bounces.
 - Gamma correction.